hyperledger/fabric-chaincode-node/docs/_jsdoc/index.md

 To confirm that the `fabric-shim` maintains API and functional compatibility with previous versions of Hyperledger Fabric.

-Detailed explanation on the concept and programming model can be found here: [http://hyperledger-fabric.readthedocs.io/en/latest/chaincode.html](http://hyperledger-fabric.readthedocs.io/en/latest/chaincode.html).
+A more detailed explanation on the concept and programming model can be found in the [smart contract processing topic](https://hyperledger-fabric.readthedocs.io/en/latest/developapps/smartcontract.html).

 ## Contract Interface